nguyenph88/AutoGithub/README.md

 Note:
 - I only provide tool to commit, how to uncommit if you made a mistake, it's up to you.
 - For education purpose and my use only, I'm not responsible for what happened to your github or repo or commit if you use this.
+- I'm NOT using the github API, not comfortable doing that.

 ![Image](demo.png?raw=true)